ziazon/urlinsane/README.md

 # URLInsane

-Generates domain typos and variations used to detect and perform typo squatting, URL hijacking, phishing, and corporate espionage.
-Inpired by URLCrazy I wanted to create a better version that supported multiple languages and linguistic typos.
+Generates domain typos and variations used to detect and perform typosquatting, URL hijacking, phishing, and corporate espionage.
+It has no file dependencies, supports multiple keyboards, languages, and has more typo algorithms than others tools.
-I also wanted it to be a binary with fast execution time.

 Table of contents